google/CodeCity/docs/setup.md

 ## Set Up Machine and Install Code City

-These instructions assume you are using a GCE instance running Debian GNU/Linux 9 (stretch), but feel free to adapt to your particular set-up.
+These instructions assume you are using a GCE instance running Debian GNU/Linux 10 "buster", but feel free to adapt to your particular set-up.

 1. Log into your instance.
 (See instructions in first section if